balacij/McMaster-Linux-Quirks/README.md

 ## MS Teams

 Unfortunately, the official MS Teams Linux application has been retired.
-Using the web app version of it is okay (i.e., the PWA version), but FireFox has a few issues with it.
+Using the web app version of it is okay (i.e., the PWA version).
+While FireFox has a few issues with it, chromium-based browsers lack any sort of hardware acceleration.

 ## MS Word